More

 Third-Round Reversal (3RR)

 This drafting style is starting to gain popularity to balance out the value of each draft slot.
-Statistically, the earlier you pick in a snake draft, the more likely you are to have a dominant team.
+Statistically, the earlier you pick in a snake draft, the more likely you are to win.

 2QB/Superflex